piet-de-leeuw/Unity-Capstone/README.md

 # Unity-Capstone (Adventure In The Wild)
-In this project I present the game (called Adventure In The Wild) I made as Capstone Project for the C# and Unity Course from [The Tech Academy](https://www.learncodinganywhere.com/) Game Developer Boot Camp.
+In this project I present the game I made for [The Tech Academy](https://www.learncodinganywhere.com/) Game Developer Boot Camp.
-The Project was setup to stimulate a real job project as much as possible.
-Therefor I was given tasks in the form of user storys.
+I was given tasks to complete, in the form of user storys.

 You can try the game itself [HERE](https://piet-de-leeuw.github.io/Adventure-In-The-Wild/)